Wildcard-hzy/Wildcard-hzy.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.05*: &nbsp; Invited to serve as a scientific committee member for UbiComp4VRU Workshop 2025.
 - *2025.04*: &nbsp;🎉🎉 One paper got accepted by IEEE Transactions on Mobile Computing (TMC).

 # 💻 Experience